Bernie's delicious spinach dip can be made in a jiffy.

 A deficiency is likely to bring about lutein macular degeneration, an irreversible cause of blindness in the older person; and cataracts too.

-The richest sources are your greens; enjoy Bernie's healthy spinach dip regularly, kale and broccoli at least once a week.
-Add to that corn on the cob in season and you have adequate protection against MD blindness and cataracts.
+The richest sources are your greens; enjoy Bernie's delicious spinach dip regularly, kale and broccoli at least once a week.
+Add to that corn on the cob in season and you have adequate protection against blindness from macular degeneration and cataracts.

-Zeaxanthin macular degeneration reminds me of the tragedy of five million Americans who have unwittingly settled for being blind rather than eat their coloured foods; and plenty of South Africans too, only the research has been done in the USA.
-And another double that number who are now partially sighted.
+Zeaxanthin macular degeneration reminds me of the tragedy of five million Americans who have unwittingly settled for going blind rather than eat their coloured foods; and plenty of South Africans too, only the research has been done in the USA.
+Then add double that number who are partially sighted.

 Zeaxanthin is a potent antioxidant found almost exclusively in the cones in the macula of the eye; that is the region where colour and fine discrimination are detected.